Colloquium Carolinum 2026

 Chair: Pavla Šimková (Collegium Carolinum)

-Gabriel Gideffroy (Sorbonne, Paris, Identités, relations internationales et civilisations de l'Europe):
+Gabriel Godeffroy (Sorbonne, Paris, Identités, relations internationales et civilisations de l'Europe):

 "Střední Evropa" gegen "Mitteleuropa": Die zentraleuropäische Idee und Bewegung in der Tschechoslowakei der Zwischenkriegszeit (1918 –1938)